If you need to reinstall Sophos Control Center, please read the "What To Do" section of knowledgebase article 118472.

 To enable Control Center to download security software from Sophos, open port 80 on the computer where it is installed.

-To workaround this issue, uninstall PureMessage, install Sophos Control Center and reinstall PureMessage.For more information on SCC 4.1 failing to install on SQL Server 2008 R2 with an existing Sophos instance, see http://www.sophos.com/support/knowledgebase/article/112542.html.
+Workaround: Uninstall PureMessage, install Sophos Control Center and reinstall PureMessage.For more information on Sophos Control Center 4.1 failing to install on SQL Server 2008 R2 with an existing Sophos instance, see http://www.sophos.com/en-us/support/knowledgebase/112542.aspx.

-DEF 56239 Error logged in Windows Event Viewer on Windows 2008 Server R2 platform after installation of Sophos Anti-Virus on same computer as Sophos Control Center.
+(DEF 56239) Error logged in Windows Event Viewer on Windows 2008 Server R2 platform after installation of Sophos Anti-Virus on the same computer as Sophos Control Center.

 This is caused by an incompatibility in default NTLM (network authentication) version between different Windows operating systems.